platformsh/template-builder/templates/lisp/files/README.md

 </a>
 </p>

 This template provides the most basic configuration for running a Lisp Huchentoot web server for Platform.sh.
 It can be used to build a very rudimentary application but is intended primarily as a documentation reference.
-You are free to al
+It is meant to be a starting point and can be modified to fit your own needs.

 This template builds a simple Lisp Hunchentoot web server for Platform.sh.
 It includes a minimalist application  for demonstration, but you are free to alter it as needed.